Pioneers in CO2nversion

 In a broader perspective, the deployment of Concrete Chemicals will enable further development of highly innovative catalytic processes, reactor technology and catalytic materials with superior efficiency.
 The project offers the unique opportunity to serve as a flagship and blueprint for the cement industry in Europe and worldwide - demonstrating the technological possibilities to turn CO2 into utilizable products.
 Achieving a low-carbon cement production in the long term, Concrete Chemicals contributes to reaching Brandenburg’s CO2 reduction ambitions and the European Green Deal’s targets alike.

-submitted funding applications under the German government's funding schemes.
+The project partners have submitted funding applications under the German government's funding schemes.

 The Carbon Neutral Alliance at